Spectral gap bounds on H-type groups: Introduction and main result

 \section{Introduction and main result}

 Let $(E, d)$ be a metric space and $\{X_{t}\}_{0 \leqslant t\leqslant T}$ be an $E$-valued stochastic process with continuous paths such that $X_{0} = x_{0}$ a.s. for some $x_{0} \in E$ and $T>0$ is fixed.
 Denote by $W_{x_{0}} (E)$ the space of $E$-valued continuous functions on $[0,T]$ starting at $x_{0}$.
-The process $X_{t}$ is said to satisfy a \textit{small deviation principle} with rates $\alpha$ and $\beta$ if there exists a constant $c>0$ such that
+The process $X_{t}$ is said to satisfy a \emph{small deviation principle} with rates $\alpha$ and $\beta$ if there exists a constant $c>0$ such that

-The values of $\alpha, \, \beta$, and $c$ depend on the process $X_{t}$ and on the chosen norm on $W_{x_{0}} (E)$.
 Small deviations have many applications including metric entropy estimates and limit laws such as Chung's laws of the iterated logarithm.
 We are interested in such a problem and its analytic consequences when $E$ is a Heisenberg-type (H-type) group.

 \begin{notation} Let us denote by $\lambda_{1}^{(n)}$ the lowest Dirichlet eigenvalue of $-\frac{1}{2} \Delta_{\R^{n}}$ on the unit ball in $\R^{n}$. \end{notation}